Sage-Bionetworks/Agora/README.md

 - https://app.travis-ci.com/github/Sage-Bionetworks/Agora

-## Deployment for New Data (Updated 9/30/2021)
+## Deployment for New Data (Updated 9/8/22)

-1. First, make sure the data file is available in [Synapse](https://www.synapse.org/#!Synapse:syn12177492)
+1. Ensure the new data file is available in the [Synapse Agora Live Data folder](https://www.synapse.org/#!Synapse:syn12177492).
+2. Determine the version number of the `data_manifest.csv` file to use for the data release:
+   1. The manifest must specify the appropriate version of each json file for the data release
+   2. If a suitable `data_manifest.csv` does not exist, you can manually generate one and upload it to [Synapse](https://www.synapse.org/#!Synapse:syn13363290)
-2. Update data version in `data-manifest.json` in [Agora Data Manager](https://github.com/Sage-Bionetworks/agora-data-manager/). ([example](https://github.com/Sage-Bionetworks/agora-data-manager/commit/d9006f01ae01b6c896bdc075e02ae1b683ecfd65)) The version should match the `data_manifest.csv` file in [Synapse](https://www.synapse.org/#!Synapse:syn13363290).
+3. Update data version in `data-manifest.json` in [Agora Data Manager](https://github.com/Sage-Bionetworks/agora-data-manager/). ([example](https://github.com/Sage-Bionetworks/agora-data-manager/commit/d9006f01ae01b6c896bdc075e02ae1b683ecfd65)):
+   1. The version should match the version of the desired `data_manifest.csv` file in [Synapse](https://www.synapse.org/#!Synapse:syn13363290).
-3. If there is a new json file (i.e. not updating existing data), add an entry to `import-data.sh`. ([example](https://github.com/Sage-Bionetworks/agora-data-manager/commit/d9006f01ae01b6c896bdc075e02ae1b683ecfd65))
+4. If there is a new json file (i.e. not updating existing data):
+   1. add an entry for the new file to `import-data.sh`. ([example](https://github.com/Sage-Bionetworks/agora-data-manager/commit/d9006f01ae01b6c896bdc075e02ae1b683ecfd65))
+   2. add an entry for the new file to `./scripts/mongo-import.sh` in Agora (this repository)
-4. Deploy your changes in [Agora Data Manager](https://github.com/Sage-Bionetworks/agora-data-manager/) to dev branch.
+5. Merge your changes to [Agora Data Manager](https://github.com/Sage-Bionetworks/agora-data-manager/) to the develop branch.
-5. Verify new data is in the database for the dev branch.
+6. Verify new data is in the database in the develop environment.
-6. Update data version in Agora app. ([example](https://github.com/Sage-Bionetworks/Agora/pull/847/files)) The version should match the `data_manifest.csv` file in [Synapse](https://www.synapse.org/#!Synapse:syn13363290).
-Then deployment the change to [Agora's dev branch](https://agora-develop.ampadportal.org/genes).
+7. Update `data-version` in `package.json` in Agora (this repository). ([example](https://github.com/Sage-Bionetworks/Agora/pull/847/files)) The version should match the `data_manifest.csv` file in [Synapse](https://www.synapse.org/#!Synapse:syn13363290).
+Then merge the change to [Agora's develoc branch](https://agora-develop.ampadportal.org/genes).
+8. Check new data shows up on [Agora's dev branch](https://agora-develop.adknowledgeportal.org).
-7. Check new data shows up on [Agora's dev branch](https://agora-develop.ampadportal.org/genes).
+9. Check new data version shows up in the footer  on [Agora's dev branch](https://agora-develop.adknowledgeportal.org).
-8. Once verified, repeat step 4 to 7 to finish deployment to staging and production branches.
+10. Once verified in the develop environment, you can promote the data release to staging by:
+    1. Merging the [Agora Data Manager](https://github.com/Sage-Bionetworks/agora-data-manager/) develop branch to the staging branch
+    2. Verifying the new data is in the staging environment's database
+    3. Merging the Agora develop branch to staging
+    4. Verifying the new data and data version in the staging environment
+11. To promote to production, repeat step 10 but merge the staging branches to the prod branches

 ## New Data Testing